Custom data

 You can use the getRemoteVisitorData()

-method to retrieve all custom data collected during the previous visit by the current visitor.
+method to retrieve all custom data collected during the current visitor's previous visit.
+For more details, please refer to this article.

 Analytical Purposes